polyaxon/polyaxon/docs/references/tracking-api/experiments.md

 Experiments tracking is a high-level API allowing data scientists to track information related to their experiments.

+For tracking experiment running inside a Polyaxon context you can go straight to this [section](/references/tracking-api/experiments/#tracking-experiments-running-inside-polyaxon).

 ## Tracking

 When a user creates an `Experiment` instance, the instance will automatically log